mui/material-ui/docs/src/pages/customization/styled-engine/styled-engine.md

 You can use the [create-react-app-with-styled-components example](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components), or its [TypeScript version](https://github.com/mui-org/material-ui/tree/next/examples/create-react-app-with-styled-components-typescript).

 > **Note** that `@emotion/react`, `@emotion/styled`, and `styled-components` are optional peer dependencies of `@material-ui/core`, so you need to install them yourself.
 See the [Installation guide](/getting-started/installation/) for more info.

+> **Note** that this package swap approach is identical to the replacement of [Preact](https://github.com/preactjs/preact) with React.
+The Preact's team has documented a large number of installation configurations.
+If you are stuck with Material-UI + styled-components, don't hesitate to check out how they solve the problem, you can likely transfer the solution.